Home Loan Experts

 • Subject to a building inspection that’s acceptable to the purchaser.

-What if you can’t get the agent or vendor to agree to a cooling off period or finance clause?
+What if you can’t get the agent or vendor to agree to a cooling-off period or finance clause?

 This means that there’s some risk involved in purchasing the property.

-It’s possible that the lender may not formally approve your loan and you may be unable to complete the purchase.
+It’s possible that the lender may not formally approve your loan, and you may be unable to complete the purchase.
 This means that you’ll lose your deposit.

 Inspections & reports

-Your conveyancer will know which inspections & reports you should order for your property.
+Your conveyancer will know which inspections and reports you should order for your property.
 We strongly recommend that you order all available reports; the cost of an inspection is far less than the cost of buying a property with termites!

 You’ll probably be inspecting the roof and other areas, so it’s advisable to wear older clothing.